Died aged c. 49

 George Boole 1815-1864 Mathematician, inventor of Boolean algebra, professor of mathematics, Queens College (now U.C.C.).
 He lived here from 1849 to 1855.

-5 Grenville Place, Cork, Ireland where he lived
+5 Grenville Place, Cork, Ireland where they lived

 George Boole LL.D.
 D.C.L.
 F.R.S.
 1815 - 1864 George Boole, father of modern algebra, author of the laws of thought and first professor of mathematics at University College, Cork, was born in Lincoln and established an academy in this house c 1840.

-3, Pottergate, Lincoln, United Kingdom where he established an academy
+3, Pottergate, Lincoln, United Kingdom where they established an academy